Wills & Trusts FAQ

 28. What are Family Caregiver Compensation Strategies and Guidelines in Ohio?

-As people grow old, they’ll require assistance and care in their everyday lives.
+As people grow old, they require assistance and care in their everyday lives.
 Their families might need to make decisions about what will offer the attention and what maintenance is ideal for the individual.
 However, the most critical factor is how much it can cost.
-The expense of the maintenance may accrue if they require care, While seniors will need some amount of care for the remainder of their lives.
+The expense of maintenance may accrue if they require care, while seniors will need some amount of care for the remainder of their lives.

-Because of the high prices of several levels of maintenance, many families believe it is their duty to help.
-This family-provided maintenance is frequently at the price of professions, steady paychecks, and fulltime occupation, as many seniors require constant close assistance, essential hygiene, and healthcare.
+Because of the high prices of several levels of maintenance, many families believe they must help.
+This family-provided maintenance is frequently at the price of professions, steady paychecks, and full-time occupation, as many seniors require constant close assistance, essential hygiene, and healthcare.
 This sacrifice is uncompensated while household members forfeit their own lives to care for another.
-Complicating matters is Federal law is lacking choices to compensate for the family caregiver; unless the family caregiver is accredited in home healthcare, Medicare and Medicaid don’t provide benefit.
+Complicating matters is Federal law lacking choices to compensate for the family caregiver; unless the family caregiver is accredited in home healthcare, Medicare and Medicaid do not provide benefits.

 29. WHAT ARE CAREGIVER COMPENSATION PAYMENT AGREEMENTS IN OHIO?

 This is among the alternatives that are best to follow when an older relative is being cared for by a relative.
-A Caregiver Compensation Agreement is a contract between the parties which enumerates what compensation is to be granted for the services and exactly what the duties of the caregiver are.
+A Caregiver Compensation Agreement is a contract between the parties that enumerates what compensation is to be granted for the services and exactly what the duties of the caregiver are.
 This arrangement enables the caregiver to be paid during the lifetime of the relative or after the relative has passed.
-This type of arrangement has consequences which other kinds of reimbursement might not have.
-In the event, your family caregiver is currently getting income the caregiver should pay income taxes.
-Including both federal and state income taxation, also Medicare and Social Security taxes.
+This type of arrangement has consequences that other kinds of reimbursement might not have.
+In the event, that your family caregiver is currently getting income the caregiver should pay income taxes.
+Including both federal and state income taxation, as well as Medicare and Social Security taxes.
 If the health care is to obtain payment following the relative’s passing the dollar amount of the transfer will be taxable as income.

-30. WHATS COMPENSATION THROUGH A TESTAMENTARY GIFT IN OHIO?
+30. WHAT COMPENSATION THROUGH A TESTAMENTARY GIFT IN OHIO?

-Gifts have a number of tax consequences because of Caregiver Compensation Agreements.
+Gifts have many tax consequences because of Caregiver Compensation Agreements.
 If the language from the Will provides that there is a transfer to be made as reimbursement for the services of a family caregiver, then the transfer may be subject to income taxation.
-That is the reason why many transfers of land created in Wills lack speech which indicates that the transfer is really for reimbursement rather than as a gift (many testamentary gifts aren’t taxed because of changes in federal and state law).
+That is the reason why many transfers of land created in Wills lack speech which indicates that the transfer is really for reimbursement rather than as a gift (many testamentary gifts are not taxed because of changes in federal and state law).

-31. WHATS COMPENSATION THROUGH POWER OF ATTORNEY IN OHIO?
+31. WHAT COMPENSATION THROUGH POWER OF ATTORNEY IN OHIO?

 Many family caregivers tend to be designated agents through formal power of attorney.
-As caregivers believe they can’t compensate themselves this role could cause some anxiety.
-Even though this is accurate for”gratuitous agents,” that serves as the agent for the older relative with no right to reimbursement, most agents can be paid and have the capability to pay people who render services to the older relative.
-Provided that the agent doesn’t violate the conditions of the Power of Attorney, and behaves with care, competence, and diligence, then the agent can compensate themselves.
-It ought to be noted that the agent should maintain careful records detailing the expenses they provide themselves.
-As they are available to violate the obligation of good faith, the agent ought to be cautious not to overcompensate themselves.
+As caregivers believe they cannot compensate themselves this role could cause some anxiety.
+Even though this is accurate for “gratuitous agents” who serve as the agent for the older relative with no right to reimbursement, most agents can be paid and have the capability to pay people who render services to the older relative.
+Provided that the agent does not violate the conditions of the Power of Attorney, and behaves with care, competence, and diligence, then the agent can compensate themselves.
+It ought to be noted that the agents should maintain careful records detailing the expenses they provide themselves.
+As they are available to violate the obligation of good faith, the agents ought to be cautious not to overcompensate themselves.
 The market value of services is appropriate.

 32. WHAT IS INTESTATE SUCCESSION IN OH?

-Intestacy or intestate succession denotes the procedure a probate court uses to manage the estate of a decedent that has died without executing a will that is legal.
+Intestacy or intestate succession denotes the procedure a probate court uses to manage the estate of a decedent who has died without executing a legal will.
 This takes place when someone dies without composing the will, or a will they have is deemed invalid.
 While this occurs, the estate will be administered by the probate court by state statute.

 33. WHAT IS AN ESTATE ADMINISTRATOR?

 Once a person dies intestate without a valid will, the probate court appoints an administrator of their estate to look after the fiscal affairs of the decedent and to report to the court.
 The probate court will pick the other next of kin of the decedent or the spouse.
-An estate admin completes an inventory and evaluation of the decedent’s assets; accumulate and maintain the assets until the decedent’s debts and taxes are paid and distribute the remaining assets to the heirs.
+An estate admin completes an inventory and evaluation of the decedent’s assets; accumulates and maintains the assets until the decedent’s debts and taxes are paid and distributes the remaining assets to the heirs.

 34. WHAT IS PROPERTY DISTRIBUTION IN OHIO?

 The probate court will decide what happens with your assets based on state statute.
-You’ll have to create a will or trust if you’d like a say in how your property passes at death.
+You will have to create a will or trust if you would like a say in how your property passes at death.

 Heirs Under Intestacy